Larry Fine: Three Stooges features

-Beginning in 1934, the Three Stooges made 206 short films and several features, their most prolific period starring Fine, Moe Howard, and Curly Howard.
+Beginning in 1934, The Three Stooges set about making 206 short films and several features, their most prolific period starring Fine, Moe Howard, and Curly Howard.
 Their career with Healy was marked by disputes over pay, film contracts, and Healy's drinking and verbal abuse.
 Fine and the Howard brothers finally left Healy for good in 1934.

 In films from the Curly era, the Larry character did more reacting than acting, staying in the background and serving as the voice of reason in contrast to the zany antics of Moe and Curly.
 He was a surrealistic foil and the middle ground between Moe's gruffly "bossy" and Curly's childish personae.
 Like the other Stooges, Larry was often on the receiving end of Moe's abuse.
 His reasonableness was the perfect foil to Moe's brusque bluntness and Curly's or Shemp's boyish immaturity, but Larry sometimes proposed something impossible or illogical and was quickly put down verbally and physically by Moe, who often pulled a handful of hair out of Larry's head.
 Film critic Leonard Maltin wrote, "Larry is the least distinctive character of the trio, but he adds a pleasing touch by siding with either Moe or Curly, depending on the situation, thereby enabling him to show moments of lucidity as well as lunacy."

 After Curly suffered a debilitating stroke in May 1946, Shemp replaced him in the act.
 The Shemp era marked a period of increased onscreen presence for Larry, who had been relegated to a background role during the Curly era.
 Upon Shemp's return, he was allotted equal onscreen time, even becoming the focus of several films, in particular, Fuelin' Around (1949) and He Cooked His Goose (1952).